 It is reasonable that the region can position itself to warehouse products pre- and post-maquiladora manipulation.
 The types of positions that come with these activities include truck drivers, material handlers (also forklift operators) and inventory staff.
-Educational levels desired to qualify: High school diploma or GED for entry level with specific training for truck driving (professional training) and specific training for inventory-type positions.
+Educational levels desired to qualify: high school diploma or GED for entry level with specific training for truck driving (professional training) and inventory-type positions.